Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Legends in Concert

 Do you have a singer that you swoon over?
 As a kid and teenager, I couldn’t get enough of Michael Jackson’s music.
-At Legends in Concert, professional impersonators sing the tunes of former and current artists so well you might even think you’re getting the real deal. 😉 When we attended Legends in Concert we saw Elvis, Johnny Cash, Barbra Streisand, and Frank Sinatra but their set rotates weekly so be sure to check and see who is performing before booking this Branson visitors guide attraction.
+At Legends in Concert, professional impersonators sing the tunes of former and current artists so well you might even think you’re getting the real deal. 😉 When we attended Legends in Concert we saw Elvis, Johnny Cash, Barbra Streisand, and Frank Sinatra but their set rotates weekly so be sure to check and see who is performing before booking this Branson travel guide attraction.

 Price: $38.50/adult, $16.18/child